Abdul Kadir Jailani: Ambassador to Germany

 Abdul was nominated for ambassador to Germany by President Prabowo Subianto in July 2025.
 After being assessed by the House of Representative's first commission on 5 July, his nomination was approved by the House of Representatives in a session three days later.
 Matters relating to the protection of Indonesian citizens, Indonesia's free and active foreign policy, and the implementation of President Prabowo's eight goals (Astacita) became the focus of his assessment.
 Abdul was installed along with seven other ambassadors on 25 August 2025.
+On 5 December 2025, Abdul received his duties as ambassador from chargé d'affaires ad interim Fajar Wirawan Harijo.
+He presented his credentials to the president of Germany Frank-Walter Steinmeier on 19 December 2025.

 Personal life

 Abdul is married to Rahmayanti Hamid and has two sons.
 He has a passion for reading philosophy books and also enjoys swimming and photography.